tkhamez/neucore/doc/documentation.md

 ## Watchlist

-Corporations can be automatically added to the whitelist (and removed accordingly) if all their members are on the same account using the `auto-whitelist` command.
+Corporations can be automatically added to the allowlist (and removed accordingly) if all their members are on the same account using the `auto-allowlist` command.
 This only works if at least one character in that corporation has authorized the `esi-corporations.read_corporation_membership.v1` ESI scope.

 The permissions are managed via groups, one for viewing and one for administration separately for each watch list.